openframeworks/ofSite/content/setup/linux-install.md

 ---

-## Install on Thid-Party Linux Distribution
+## Install on Third-Party Linux Distribution

-if your linux is thrid-party distribution, maybe you can see some error while install openFrameworks. this is because installing scripts are using information of kernel and version number that you can check with `lsb_release -a` command on your machine. in this situation, you can install openFrameworks by modifying this information temporarily.
+if your linux is third-party distribution, maybe you can see some error while install openFrameworks. this is because installing scripts are using information of kernel and version number that you can check with `lsb_release -a` command on your machine. in this situation, you can install openFrameworks by modifying this information temporarily.

 for example, **Elementary OS 0.3 freya** is based on **Ubuntu 14.04 LTS**. you can check your linux distro information on official distro websites.